lockss/lockss-rtd-manual/docs/configuring.rst

 Metadata Query Service
 ----------------------

-:guilabel:`Use LOCKSS Metadata Query Service?:`
+:guilabel:`Use LOCKSS Metadata Query Service?`

 Enter :kbd:`Y` if you want the metadata query service to be run, otherwise :kbd:`N`.